 Typical places to find an ignition switched fused supply are the positive feed to the tail lights, or rear brake light switch.
 Ask your bike dealer if you are not completely sure.
 Please note that you can split the red and black power cable as required and cut them to length but don't do this until you make the final installation/connection, remember that you may need to move the system to a better location to avoid electrical noise after testing, or perhaps someday onto another bike, so leave plenty of spare power lead neatly coiled up and secured with a tie-wrap so that it can never fall onto the exhaust or back wheel/chain etc. Do not connect to the brake light circuit if your bike has ABS braking and/or a brake light failure warning system (consult your bike supplier/ manufacturer for approval before connecting to any ABS brake light circuit or bikes that have CANbus).
 If connection to the brake light supply circuit or rear tail light is not recommended, please use some other recommended fused/ignition switched 12 volt supply.
 Always solder the positive joint wherever possible as this provides a more professional and reliable connection.
-Do not use quick connectors like scotchlocks etc. These are nearly always unreliable and most bike manufacturers condemn their use, which may also affect the bikes warranty.
+Do not use quick connectors like scotch-locks etc. These are nearly always unreliable and most bike manufacturers condemn their use, which may also affect the bikes warranty.
 You will notice the supplied fitting kit includes items which will assist in installation e.g. tie wraps, insulation amalgamating tape to cover the soldered positive joint, (again don't use this for the pre-install test) a crimp type eyelet for connection to battery negative terminal, Velcro to fix the control box and if required also speakers into helmet.
-For added safety and protection the system has reverse polarity protection, which means that it reduces the risk of damage if you accidentally wire the power lead the wrong way around, however, the hub will not function unless wired correctly.
-The system also has short circuit and thermal overload protection, which means the hub will automatically shut down in the event of being overloaded e.g. incorrect transceiver used or improper connections.
+For added safety and protection the system has reverse polarity protection, which means that it reduces the risk of damage if you accidentally wire the power lead the wrong way around, however, the unit will not function unless wired correctly.
+The system also has short circuit and thermal overload protection, which means the unit will automatically